mouadben12/demo-foot-api/README.md

 ⚽ Football Teams Management API

-📌 Overview
+📌 Overview:
 This project is a RESTful API built with Spring Boot designed to manage football teams and their associated players.
 It provides basic CRUD operations for teams, along with advanced features such as pagination and server-side sorting.
 The application follows a layered architecture (Controller / Service / Repository) and uses DTOs for data transfer to ensure a clean separation of concerns.

 🎯 Key Features

-🏟 Team Management
+🏟 Team Management:
 Create a new team (with or without players)
 Retrieve all teams
 Retrieve a team by its ID

-📊 Data Access Features
+📊 Data Access Features:
 Pagination support for large datasets
 Server-side sorting on:
 Team name
 Acronym
 Budget

-🧩 Business Rules
+🧩 Business Rules:
 All teams must have:
 Name
 Acronym